pablo-fdz/pablo-fdz/README.md

 ### 🌐 [`UN_Conflict_Report`](https://github.com/pablo-fdz/UN_Conflict_Report)

 An end-to-end pipeline that generates forward-looking security reports for any country using a GraphRAG (Retrieval-Augmented Generation) approach.
-Developed as part of the Data Science for Decision-Making's master's thesis, together with [Anastasiia Chernavskaia](https://github.com/ananstr) and [Blanca Jiménez](https://github.com/blancajimenezzzz).
+Developed for the United Nations Development Programme as part of the Data Science for Decision-Making's master's thesis, together with [Anastasiia Chernavskaia](https://github.com/ananstr) and [Blanca Jiménez](https://github.com/blancajimenezzzz).

 > 📰 Ingests data from sources like ACLED, Factal, and Google News.
 >